jsuarezruiz/xamarin-forms-perf-playground/README.md

 In addition to allowing different layouts, the CollectionView has better performance than the ListView, but... how much does it improve the performance?.

 ![CollectionView](images/collectionviewperf.png)

 ![CollectionView Create Renderer](images/collectionviewperf-createrenderer.png)

+One of the biggest changes between ListView and  CollectionView is the removal of wrapping content in a  ViewCell.
+This allows for significant gains to performance, especially on Android, while remaining familiar to what you’ve done before when using the ListView.

+While the impact on the startup time is not noticeable (is more reduced), can appreciate a noticeable difference in memory consumption.

 ### Fast Renderers